-The school's responsibility rests primarily in the area of coordinating and supporting field instruction.
+The school's responsibility rests primarily in coordinating and supporting field instruction.
 Thereby, the Social Work program will:

 - 1. Match student interest, goals and educational objectives with the agency and instructor most suited to meet those needs. - 2.
 Keep in close communication with agency field instructors via telephone, email and personal contact during the semester. - 3.
-Inform agency field instructors of specific needs of the individual student identified by faculty during prior semesters in the program and any accommodations needed for compliance with the Americans with Disabilities Act. - 4.
+Inform agency field instructors of specific needs of the individual student identified by faculty during field placement conversations and any accommodations needed for compliance with the Americans with Disabilities Act. - 4.
 See that students have secured financial, housing and travel resources to carry through the program. - 5.
 Assist the student in the resolution of learning challenges that may develop as the placement progresses. - 6.
 Take responsibility for informing agency administration and agency field instructors of significant curriculum changes occurring at the school. - 7.
 Seek feedback regarding curriculum content and student preparation for social work practice.